How to become a biochemist

 - a degree in a relevant subject for postgraduate study

-You could work as a laboratory technician and study on the job for a degree to qualify.
+You could start out as a laboratory technician and study on the job for a degree.

 Professional and industry bodies

-You can find out more about becoming a biochemist from:
+You can find out more about becoming a biochemist from the: